Bond ETF Drawbacks: Case For Active Management In Fixed Income Arena

 The flexibility afforded by active management of a bond fund will generally allow for the avoidance of the issues highlighted above.
 The lack of a target index eliminates the need for sampling strategies that inherently call for manager discretion anyways, and eliminates the predictable trading patterns that are associated with any maturity window.
 And of course there is no requirement to increase exposure to any one issuer based on the size of the relevant debt burden; managers are perhaps more likely to implement a strategy opposite of that methodology.

 Active bond ETFs still offer all of the advantages of the exchange-traded structure that their passive counterparts provide.
 While actively-managed funds are slightly more expensive, they are generally far cheaper than comparable mutual funds thanks to the reduced administrative functions required of ETPs.
-The Guggenheim Enhanced Core Bond ETF (GIY), for example, charges just 0.27% annually–roughly in line with the passive AGG (0.24%) and well below the fees charged by most fixed income mutual funds [see Active ETFs vs. Mutual Funds: Highlighting Critical Differences].
+The Guggenheim Enhanced Core Bond ETF (GIY), for example, charges just 0.27% annually, well below the fees charged by most fixed income mutual funds [see Active ETFs vs. Mutual Funds: Highlighting Critical Differences].